TheMicronauts/TORAIZ-AS-1-Help/README.md

 ## Reset And Control MIDI Parts For Cubendo

+The most direct way to remotely adjust the initial state and timbre of a MIDI instrument within Cubendo is to enable Acoustic Feedback in the List Editor, then simply enter CCs manually and scroll through their values.

+To this end, I have created a dedicated MIDI Part containing every CC and NRPN used by the AS-1, along with descriptive text (in the form of Score or Text or SMF Events… Whatever shifting terminology Steinberg chooses 🤪).

+Placed anywhere on a MIDI track, this kind of Part enables the synth to recall its settings at that specific moment in time—for instance, at the start of a song to restore its initial state.
+This obviates the need for managing presets, internal memory, or Program Change commands.

+Once you have established a mental model of the instrument, this workflow is far less disruptive to the creative process.
+It reduces cognitive load by removing the need to learn and memorise new interactions.
+Generally, it is simpler, faster, and more flexible than going through additional layers of abstraction or dedicated editors—which are, alas, almost always buggy, incomplete, and idiosyncratic 🤷‍♂️🤦‍♀️

+You can import this Part into your Cubase or Nuendo Project using this XML file (via *File > Import > Track Archive…*):

-This XML file contains two one-bar MIDI Parts (patterns), ready to be imported into Cubase or Nuendo (via *File > Import > Track Archive…*); it includes all the MIDI messages that control the TORAIZ AS-1’s sound parameters, with names and comments entered as Text / Score Events:
+It contains two one-bar MIDI Parts (patterns), ready to be imported into Cubase or Nuendo (via *File > Import > Track Archive…*); it includes all the MIDI messages that control the TORAIZ AS-1’s sound parameters, with names and comments entered as Text / Score Events:

 I usually place this type of pattern at the beginning of the main MIDI track controlling a synth.
 Playing it resets the performance parameters, the synth configuration, and restores the base sound for the song—without needing a SysEx dump.